 10. Nemours Mansion and Gardens

 This beautiful Mansion is a gift from Alfred du Pont to his wife, Alicia.
-This beautiful home has 77 rooms and massive garden outside the premises.
+This beautiful home has 77 rooms and a massive garden outside the premises.
 The Garage of this gracious Mansion is home to a collection of vintage automobiles.
 You can take a walk through the garden and the premises of the Nemours Mansion and Garden to feel the cold and fresh breeze of the site.

 9. Air Mobility Command Museum